-1. Democracy
+I. Democracy

-The democratic process is a very important aspect of many areas of school life:
+The democratic process is a very important aspect of many areas of school life, including:

-- Students experience democracy in practice throughout the year in a range of elections that all students are encouraged and rewarded for taking part in.
-These votes are used to decide on House Captains, Vice House Captains and School Council members. - We also introduce the proportional representation voting system with house elections.
-Election of our School Officials by fellow students - Head Girl, Head Boy, Deputy Head Boy and Deputy Head Girl - The Personal, Social, Health, Careers and Economic Education (PSHCEE) curriculum provides the opportunity for students to learn about the democratic process, including the functioning of democratic institutions such as the British Parliament.
-This is studied by all students during six 'Deep Learning Days' calendared throughout the year. - The tutor programme which features "In the news" is an opportunity for students to find out about and discuss various issues in current affairs. - Assembly themes highlight issues of democracy in our society - The struggle for democracy in Britain and in other nations throughout history is dealt with extensively in the History curriculum and through discussions on the nature of authority in Religious Education lessons.
+Students experience democracy in practice throughout the year in a range of elections that all students are encouraged and rewarded for taking part in.
+These votes are used to decide on House Captains, Vice House Captains and School Council members.

+We also introduce the proportional representation voting system with house elections.
+Election of our School Officials by fellow students - Head Girl, Head Boy, Deputy Head Boy and Deputy Head Girl

+The Personal, Social, Health, Careers and Economic Education (PSHCEE) curriculum provides the opportunity for students to learn about the democratic process, including the functioning of democratic institutions such as the British Parliament.
+This is studied by all students during six 'Deep Learning Days' calendared throughout the year.

+The tutor programme which features "In the news" is an opportunity for students to find out about and discuss various issues in current affairs.

+Assembly themes highlight issues of democracy in our society

+The struggle for democracy in Britain and in other nations throughout history is dealt with extensively in the History curriculum and through discussions on the nature of authority in Religious Education lessons.

+Promoting British Values at Fullbrook

-2. The Rule of Law
+2. The rule of law

-- Students are taught to respect one another and staff members through the school conduct policy summarised in 'The Fullbrook Way' and in lessons through the 'Behaviour for Learning' policy.
-This is re-enforced throughout all year groups at Fullbrook.
-Although we cannot take full responsibility for irresponsible social behaviour we do investigate where appropriate. - The use of power, justice and individual responsibilities is regularly addressed in assemblies, tutor activities, SMSC (Spiritual, Moral, Social & Cultural) activities and in "Deep Learning Days" (where students are taken off time table to experience alternative activities.)
+Students are taught to respect one another and staff members through the school conduct policy summarised in 'The Fullbrook Way' and in lessons through the Behaviour For Learning policy.

+The use of power, justice and individual responsibilities is regularly addressed in assemblies, tutor activities, SMSC (Spiritual, Moral, Social & Cultural) activities and in Deep Learning Days (where students are taken off time table to experience alternative activities.)

-- The first project that the year 7 students will complete in ICT & Computing class is an e-safety project that addresses the law and safety online, making them responsible digital citizens.
-The subject of e-safety and legislation is continued throughout all year groups. - The history of our legal system is taught through the History curriculum and students consider the problems of criminal behaviour in Geography and PSHCEE in which the legal aspects of drug awareness and sexual health are also discussed. - We work closely with our local Policing team who arrange prison visits and anticrime awareness days.
+The first project that the Year 7 students will complete in ICT class is an E-Safety project that addresses the law and safety online, making them responsible digital citizens.

+The history of our legal system is taught through the History curriculum and students consider the problems of criminal behaviour in Geography and PSHCEE in which the legal aspects of drug awareness and sexual health are also discussed.

+We work closely with our local Policing team who arrange prison visits and anti-crime awareness days.